tamizhvendan/tamizhvendan.github.com/source/_posts/2015-06-11-building-rest-api-in-fsharp-using-suave.markdown

 ```
 As the signature indicates ```JSON``` function takes a generic type, serialize it using *Newtonsoft.Json* and return the json response. ```Writers.setMimeType``` takes a mime type and a web part returns the web part with the given mime type.

-Now we have everything to implement the Http GET request
+Now we have everything to implement the HTTP GET request

 ```fsharp
 let rest resourceName resource =